-Not only is springtime ideal in and of itself for obvious reasons, but once you look at the cultural agenda, you'll see that it's also one of the liveliest times of the year to visit Spain.
+Not only is springtime ideal in and of itself for obvious reasons like the weather, but once you look at the cultural agenda, you'll see that it's also one of the liveliest times of the year to visit Spain.
 Throughout the country, local festivals and events fill up nearly every day of the calendar, so no matter where in Spain you find yourself, there will always be something going on.
-Read on to discover what to expect when you plan a trip to Spain in May as far as weather and events, as well as a suggested packing list with destination-specific tips.

 Spain Weather in May